Political capital

-Political capital is the term used for an individual's ability to influence political decisions.
+Political capital (PC) refers to an individual's ability to influence political decisions.
 Political capital can be understood as a metaphor used in political theory to conceptualize the accumulation of resources and power built through relationships, trust, goodwill, and influence between politicians or parties and other stakeholders, such as constituents.
 Political capital can be understood as a type of currency used to mobilize voters, achieve policy reform, or accomplish other political goals.
 Although not a literal form of capital, political capital is often described as a type of credit, or a resource that can be banked, spent or misspent, invested, lost, and saved.

 Some thinkers distinguish between reputational and representative political capital.
 Reputational capital refers to a politician's credibility and reliability.
-This form of capital is accumulated by maintaining consistent policy positions and ideological views.
-Representative capital refers to a politician's influence in policy-setting.
-This form of capital is accumulated through experience, seniority, and serving in leadership positions.
-Thus, political capital—reputational and representative—is the product of relationships between opinion (public impressions), policy (legislative rewards/penalties), and political judgement (prudent decision-making).
+It is accumulated by maintaining consistent policy positions and ideological views.
+Representative capital refers to a politician's influence in policymaking.
+It is accumulated through experience, seniority, and serving in leadership positions.
+Thus, political capital—reputational and representative—is the product of relationships among opinion (public impressions), policy (legislative rewards/penalties), and political judgement (prudent decision-making).

 Origins

-Pierre Bourdieu is often credited with developing the most popular theories of political capital (as well as social capital) in his 1991 book Language and Symbolic Power.
+Pierre Bourdieu is regularly credited with developing the most popular theories of political capital (as well as social capital) in his 1991 book Language and Symbolic Power.
 However, the concept of political capital was introduced to political theory in 1961 by American political scientist Edward C. Banfield in his book Political Influence.
-Banfield described political capital as a "stock of influence" which might be built "by 'buying' a bit here and there from the many small 'owners' who were endowed with it by the constitution-makers"—that is, political capital can be used for types of exchange between politicians or between politicians and voters.
-Like money, Banfield says, political capital must be spent and saved wisely or a politician would be "out of business" before long.
+Banfield described political capital as a “stock of influence” which might be built “by 'buying' a bit here and there from the many small 'owners' who were endowed with it by the constitution-makers”—that is, political capital can be used for types of exchange between politicians or between politicians and voters.
+Like money, Banfield says, political capital must be spent and saved wisely, or a politician would be “out of business” before long.

 Bourdieu's theory of political capital further elaborates on the metaphor of money and the concept of capital itself.
-In "The Forms of Capital", Bourdieu defines capital as "accumulated labor (in its materialized form or its 'incorporated,' embodied form) which, when appropriated...by agents or groups of agents, enables them to appropriate social energy in the form of reified or living labor."
+In “The Forms of Capital”, Bourdieu defines capital as “accumulated labor (in its materialized form or its 'incorporated,' embodied form) which, when appropriated…by agents or groups of agents, enables them to appropriate social energy in the form of reified or living labor.”
 Political capital, then, is how symbolically understood capital functions within a political system: it is a form of credit accumulated by politicians, which can be used to accomplish other goals, such as the work required to pass legislation or achieve reelection.